 The Number One Rule Of Thrifting Clothes

 When it comes to thrifting clothes; the best, and often most overused advice is to always shop in every section.
+But why?

 Today I’m gonna highlight some of my best buys and tell you how I rocked them plus size and now as a not-plus-sized lady, plus give you tips on how to score them yourself!